Graduate medical education

 - The foot and ankle program is actively pursuing research projects, including a retrospective study of ankle fractures for syndesmotic injury and a study focusing on inpatient versus outpatient settings for ankle fracture treatment.

-- The joint replacement team works closely with the researchers at the Feinstein Institute for Medical Research to improve treatments for musculoskeletal injuries.
+- The joint replacement team works closely with the researchers at the Feinstein Institutes for Medical Research to improve treatments for musculoskeletal injuries.

 - Our orthopedic research scientists and practitioners are constantly shedding new light and offering new hope for patients with chronic back pain and other conditions that impact the spine.